P5vc/Documentation/About/Supporters.md

 This page is our way to recognize all of the wonderful people, organizations, and companies who support Priveasy.
 Everyone listed on this page has contributed to Priveasy in some significant way or another, and has helped us become who we are today.
 If you've helped us out before, and would like to be listed on this page, please reach out to us!
 We'd love to recognize your support.
 Likewise, if you would like to edit your entry, or you no longer wish to be listed, let us know!

-In addition to being listed on this page, anyone on here who has given us continuous support is eligible for a free, @P5.vc email and cryptpad account.
+In addition to being listed on this page, anyone on here who has given us continuous support is eligible for a free, @P5.vc email and Priveasy Docs account.
 If you're listed on this page and would like to take advantage of this offer, please contact us, and we'd be happy to set you up with shiny, new accounts!

 ------------